seanox/pdf-service/README.md

 # Changes (Change Log)
 ## 3.4.0 2020xxxx (summary of the next version)
+BF: Service: Optimization of the overlay technique for header and footer
 CR: Project: Migration to Maven
 CR: Project: Migration to GitHub
 CR: License: Migration to Apache License 2.0